Luis-Tacderas/New-York-City-Bikes/README.md

 There are a lot more one-time users on Saturday and Sunday than during the rest of the week.
 Respectively, considerably fewer subscribers renting bikes over the weekend.
 ### Does user age impact the average bike trip duration?
+Based on scatter plot, user age does not impact the bike trip duration.

 ## Cool Techniques